 Southwestern Black Bean Burgers

-These Southwestern black bean burgers are seriously delicious and easy to make!
-With just a few simple ingredients like black beans, corn, and spices, you can create a burger patty that’s bursting with flavor.
+These Southwestern Black Bean Burgers are seriously delicious and easy to make!
+With a few ingredients like black beans, corn, and spices inspired by the U.S. Southwest, you can create a bean burger patty bursting with flavor.

-Die-hard carnivores won’t ask, “Where’s the beef?” when they try these veggie bean burgers.
-There’s no mushy bean burger here, and you can customize them to your liking – add your favorite cheese and this four-ingredient guacamole or my mango pico de gallo.
-So read on for more tips and tricks, or just hit that Jump to Recipe button, and let’s make black bean burgers!
+There’s no mushy bean burger here, so die-hard carnivores won’t ask, “Where’s the beef?”
+You can customize them to your liking with your favorite cheese and this four-ingredient guacamole, my mango pico de gallo, or my smoky campfire sauce.
+So read on for more tips and tricks, or just hit that Jump to Recipe button, and let’s make Southwest black bean burgers!

 Jump to: